billypom/200-lounge.com/README.md

 ]
 ```

-## Player data
+## 🔌 Player MKC data
-Useful for MKC staff team to check for player bans - `unban_date` is a Unix timestamp
+Useful for MKC staff team to check for player bans. `unban_date` is a Unix timestamp
 - `/api/mkc/[MKC_FORUM_ID]`

 ### Example: